OxfordDemSci/UkraineNowPop/README.md

 │   ├── helpers/                        # Functions to be used across scripts │   │   ├── py_helpers/                 # Python helper functions
 │   │   ├── R_helpers/                  # R helper functions
+├── wd/                                 # Working directory (.gitignore) for local in/out files ├── .gitignore                          # Files to be excluded from git tracking ├── example.env                         # Example environment config (for `.env`) ├── LICENSE                             # License terms for using the repository ├── requirements.sh                     # System, R, and Python dependencies ├── requirements.txt                    # Python dependencies
+├── requirements.R                      # R dependencies
 ```

 ### Clone the Repository